West Digital Television: Programming

 The network rebroadcasts a direct feed of NEW-10 Perth, including programming and events produced in Perth.
 The network previously rebroadcast a direct feed of STW-9 Perth from 2016 to 2021.
 West Digital Television does not produce any local programming.

 News

-West Digital Television simulcasts the Perth edition of 10 News First from NEW-10 produced from both TEN-10 in Sydney and NEW-10 in Perth, alongside the 5pm weekend news from TEN-10 in Sydney.
+West Digital Television simulcasts the Perth edition of 10 News from NEW-10 produced from both TEN-10 in Sydney and NEW-10 in Perth, alongside the 5pm weekend news from TEN-10 in Sydney.
 It previously simulcast the Perth edition of Nine News from STW-9, alongside the 5pm weekend news from TCN-9 in Sydney and 6pm weekend news from STW-9 in Perth.

 Availability

 The network's channels are available statewide in digital terrestrial and digital satellite format.
 Below is a table showing the logical channel numbers (LCN) for the full suite of digital services.

 Terrestrial

 West Digital Television operates four television stations in regional and remote areas of Western Australia – SDW in the South West, VDW in the Goldfields, GDW in the Mid West and WDW for the remaining areas of the state.
-The stations are based on GWN7's separate licence areas and all broadcast free-to-air digital television channels 10, 10 Bold and 10 Peach.
+The stations are based on Seven Regional WA's separate licence areas and all broadcast free-to-air digital television channels 10, 10 Drama and 10 Comedy.
 Terrestrial transmissions are available in many regional cities and towns, including Albany, Broome, Bunbury, Carnarvon, Geraldton, Kalgoorlie, Karratha, Merredin, as well as others.